Richard King Mellon Foundation

 Based on the foundation's published guidance and strategic priorities, successful applications demonstrate the following:

 1. Bold, Innovative Ideas The foundation explicitly seeks "great ideas – yours, not ours" and encourages "the bolder the better."
 Applications should present innovative approaches rather than conventional solutions.
-The foundation values applicant-driven vision over prescriptive programs.
+The foundation values applicant-driven vision over prescriptive programmes.

 2. Clear Strategic Plan Alignment Every application is reviewed for its potential to advance the 2021-2030 Strategic Plan.
-Successful applicants clearly articulate how their project supports specific investment areas within one of the six funding programs.
+Successful applicants clearly articulate how their project supports specific investment areas within one of the six funding programmes.
 Generic applications that don't demonstrate this alignment are unlikely to succeed.

 3. Geographic Appropriateness